Testosterone cypionate is a form of hormone replacement therapy that can lead to unwanted changes in your body.

 How to Use Testosterone Cypionate

-Keep this product at room temperature, away from moisture and light, and out of children's reach.
+Store cypionate at room temperature, away from moisture and light, and out of children's reach.
+Consult your pharmacist about safe methods for disposal of unused or expired meds.

 Testosterone Cypionate Drug Interactions

-Some of these include insulin and oral diabetic medicines like nateglinide, metformin, pioglitazone, glimepiride, repaglinide, glipizide, rosiglitazone, sitagliptin, exenatide, saxagliptin, liraglutide, and linagliptin .
+Combining cypionate with certain drugs, like insulin and oral diabetic medications (nateglinide, metformin, pioglitazone, glimepiride, repaglinide, glipizide, rosiglitazone, sitagliptin, exenatide, saxagliptin, liraglutide, linagliptin ), can significantly lower blood sugar levels.

-Finally, taking adrenocorticotropic hormones and corticosteroids with cypionate increases the risk of edema (fluid build-up) .
+The National Library of Medicine also explains that cypionate with adrenocorticotropic hormones and corticosteroids heightens the risk of edema (fluid build-up) .

 What Happens if You Take Too Much Testosterone Cypionate?